PravdaST/PravdaST-website-frontend/replit.md

 - June 21, 2025.
 Implemented react-ga4 integration with usePageTracking hook for proper SPA pageview tracking across all route changes without page reloads
 - June 21, 2025.
 Created comprehensive project methodology documentation in /project-methodology/ folder with SEO implementation changelog and complete blueprint for building modern SEO-ready SPAs on Vercel
 - June 22, 2025.
 Removed mobile bottom navigation from footer and adjusted header background to semi-transparent dark with proper backdrop blur effect for glass appearance
+- June 22, 2025.
+Created mobile sticky CTA navigation inspired by Stripe design, visible only on phones (md:hidden) with primary/secondary buttons and scroll-triggered appearance

 ## User Preferences